 Valencia is a touristy city, consequently, there is a wide choice of accommodation.

 I stayed at the Senator Parque Central Hotel*.
 Although it’s not in the most idyllic neighborhood, it’s centrally located – within walking distance to the historic city center and just minutes from both main train stations.
-The room had a good side and there was a bathtub in the bathroom so that I enjoyed extended, relaxing baths at the end of my long days exploring the city.
+The room had a good side and there was a bathtub in the bathroom so I enjoyed extended, relaxing baths at the end of my long days exploring the city.

 Nevertheless, if the Senator Parque Central Hotel* should be booked out, you can choose convenient lodging options in Valencia on this map*: